Levetiracetam: Kidney and liver

 Kidney impairment decreases the rate of elimination of levetiracetam from the body.
-Individuals with reduced kidney function may require dose adjustments.
-Kidney function can be estimated from the rate of creatinine clearance.
+Individuals with reduced kidney function may require dose adjustments, guided by monitoring of kidney function.

 Dose adjustment of levetiracetam is not necessary in liver impairment.

 Drug interactions

 No significant pharmacokinetic interactions were observed between levetiracetam or its major metabolite and concomitant medications.
 The pharmacokinetic profile of levetiracetam is not influenced by phenytoin, phenobarbital, primidone, carbamazepine, valproic acid, lamotrigine, gabapentin, digoxin, ethinylestradiol, or warfarin.

 Mechanism of action

 The exact mechanism by which levetiracetam acts to treat epilepsy is unknown.
 Levetiracetam does not exhibit pharmacologic actions similar to that of classical anticonvulsants.
 It does not inhibit voltage-dependent Na+ channels, does not affect GABAergic transmission, and does not bind to GABAergic or glutamatergic receptors.
 However, the drug binds to SV2A, a synaptic vesicle glycoprotein, and inhibits presynaptic calcium channels, reducing neurotransmitter release and acting as a neuromodulator.
 This is believed to impede impulse conduction across synapses.
+As of 2024, this is widely accepted to be its mechanism of action.
+However, the molecular basis of this action remains unknown.